Stay Safe During Winter Activities

 - If you must shovel snow, be careful.
 Listen to weather forecasts so you can rise early and have time to shovel before work.

-- When you do shovel, push the snow straight ahead (don’t try to throw it).
-Walk it to the snow bank.
+- When you do shovel, push the snow straight ahead.
+Walk it to the snow bank; don't try to throw it.
 Avoid sudden twisting and turning motions.

 - Bend your knees to lift when shoveling.
 Let the muscles of your legs and arms do the work, not your back.